-I “adopted a state” through VoteSaveAmerica.com, and will spend time and energy supporting efforts to see a more progressive majority in 2020.
+- I “adopted a state” through VoteSaveAmerica.com, and will spend time and energy supporting efforts to see a more progressive majority in the future.
 We need better leadership, and we need it now.

 If we don’t continue to listen, continue to educate ourselves and to actively stand up to racism and bigotry, the actions we’ve taken over the past few weeks will merely be a convenient pacifier to our own sadness and pain.
 We aspire to be effective allies, these actions are just the beginning.
 I hope this message inspires you to take action too.

 If you are looking for a place to start educating yourself on the state of affairs, I highly recommend the following resources.

 Former NFL Linebacker Emmanuel Acho has produced an incredible YouTube series, “Uncomfortable Conversations with a Black Man” that helps answer questions many have, and shares perspectives that many don’t have.

 Check out this Armchair Expert episode featuring political strategist Heather McGhee talk about colorism, the history of police interfacing with the black community and the hope of change.